By: Marilyn L. Davis

 - Let images help focus the post, entertain your readers, and add value.

-Now, you can sit back and see if your views, comments, shares and subscribers don’t increase when you take the time to produce your best posts.
+Now, you can sit back and see if your views, comments, shares, and subscribers don’t increase when you take the time to produce your best posts.

 If you’re still with me, thank you and congratulations.